David P. Bernstein

 David Philip Bernstein (born 1956) was professor of forensic psychotherapy at Maastricht University in the Netherlands, an endowed chair jointly sponsored by Forensic Psychiatric Center "de Rooyse Wissel" (sponsorship until 2018).
 His work is also supported by the Expertise Center for Forensic Psychiatry (EFP).
 At Maastricht University, Bernstein leads the forensic psychology section, which is embedded within the department of clinical psychological science.
 Bernstein has served as President of the Association for Research on Personality Disorders, Vice President of the International Society for the Study of Personality Disorders and Vice President of the International Society for Schema Therapy.

 Before coming to the Netherlands, Bernstein had already conducted research on personality disorders for twenty years, in, for example, his position as Associate Professor in the Department of Psychology at Fordham University, New York, where he was a co-director of the forensic psychology program.

-He is also the brother of Jim Bernstein and the first cousin of historian David Greenberg.
+He is also the brother of television writer Jim Bernstein and the first cousin of historian David Greenberg.